divya-gh/Gemini-Powered-Birthday-Email-Agent/README.md

 >
 > [📩 Contact Me via LinkedIn](www.linkedin.com/in/divya-shetty-k) | [📧 Send an Email](mailto:divyashettyk@gmail.com)
 ---

-# PersonalizeAI: Automated Client Engagement System
-... (rest of your documentation)

 ## System Architecture :
 **The solution utilizes a "Decoupled Architecture," separating the user interface, the logic layer, and the intelligence engine to ensure stability and cost-efficiency.**